-There are ancient and notable trees in and around the Forest that have yet to be found and recorded so that they are recognised and no longer overlooked.
+There were ancient and notable trees in and around the Forest that needed finding and recording so that they were no longer overlooked.

-This project has been building on survey work already undertaken by volunteers.
-The aim is to raise awareness of the location and importance of ancient and notable trees identified as well as their cultural and ecological importance.
+This project built on survey work already undertaken by volunteers.
+The aim was to raise awareness of the location and importance of ancient and notable trees and note their cultural and ecological importance.

-This project will help to establish better ecological connectivity with ancient trees across the Forest, and to enhance the surroundings of ancient and future ancient trees by grazing and other best practices in the surrounding land management.
+This project helped to establish better ecological connectivity with ancient trees across the Forest, and enhanced the surroundings of ancient and future ancient trees through involving volunteers in scrub clearance and teaching best practices in the surrounding land management.

-Working with the Veteran Tree History project it will help gain a better understanding of the surrounding archaeology around ancient trees that has helped to influence the tree development in some way and informs about cultural activities of the Forest in the past.
+Working with the Veteran Tree History project it also helped gain a better understanding of the surrounding archaeology around ancient trees that has helped to influence the tree development in some way and informs about cultural activities of the Forest in the past.

 Guided walks of the Ancient & Notable Trees in the Forest of Dean, led by the Project's Leader Paul Rutter, also proved extremely popular each time.
 It is encouraging to know that the many people who enjoyed those walks now share in the knowledge of these vital and precious trees.